 Factoring is a legal process by which a financing company buys your Amazon business’s accounts receivable, with the factoring company retaining a percentage of the accounts as a reserve and as well as an additional fee.
 When the receivables are settled, you will get the reserve back.
 Interest may also be applied to cash advances at a fairly high rate.
 Since the repayment depends on settling outstanding payments, your rates will not be in your control.
 Slower accounts receivable settlement means a higher cost to the borrower, so it’s important to understand the total amount you will need to pay back.

 Since factoring loans are quick and easy to get, and have no requirement for collateral to qualify, they may be attractive to Amazon sellers who need quick cash and can become an integral part of cash flow management for relatively new & mature eCommerce stores.

 Payoneer Capital Advance is a quick and easy process, with online application and approval.
-It does not require any collateral.
+It does not require any collateral or credit checks.
 One-click money transfer into your Payoneer account means that you can have instant access to working capital.
 Purchase stock, invest in marketing, hire staff, or do anything you need to scale your business.

 An added benefit for Amazon sellers who finance their business with Payoneer Capital Advance is transparency – one attractive, fixed fee with no hidden surprises.

 Amazon offers funding to sellers in the marketplace on condition that the funds are used for Amazon inventory exclusively.
 Amazon Lending uses an AI algorithm to analyze your Amazon Store performance to qualify for sellers funding solution instead of your credit score.
 There is sometimes no requirement for collateral.
 Financing amounts range from $1,000 to $750,000.
 Repayment terms go up to 12 months, depending on the health of your seller account.